 Circle the Drain

 As anyone who has crossed the threshold from substance abuse into active addiction knows, this becomes a vicious cycle.
-The fear of facing the initial emotions, thoughts or experiences only multiplies and becomes amplified with new painful or negative emotions, thoughts, and experiences resulting from the substance abuse.
+The fear of facing the initial emotions, thoughts, or experiences only multiplies and becomes amplified with new painful or negative emotions, thoughts, and experiences resulting from substance abuse.
 The increased fear and need to suppress—“fight or flight” again—becomes the catalyst for active addiction.

 The latter is relevant to those in recovery because of its implications for relapse if that fear is not reigned in.
 Many in recovery still struggle with a great deal of fear.
 In fact, the fear of entering treatment and the recovery process itself is a very real and significant one.
 And, in truth, there are typically many fears involved in that process.
 Additionally, the fear of relapse is one that often ironically poses the biggest threat to recovery.

 For the general population, that specific fear would be known as a fear of failure.
 However, for addicted individuals entering treatment or in recovery, the potential to fail is marked as a statistic.
 And, for the record, it is a high one.
 In other words, they are quite aware the odds are against them.
 That is not always the best motivator or instiller of hope for recovery.